Name: 'Partisan Martyrs Cemetery' (Varrezat e Dëshmorëve/Spomen groblje palim borcima)

 Status and Condition:

 Meanwhile, I saw no evidence or documents showing that any official commemorative or remembrance events are held at this memorial any longer.
-In fact, the city of Priština is currently attempting to tear down the entire Partisan's Cemetery memorial in order to build a sizable 3.5 million euro memorial complex honoring Kosovo's first president, Ibrahim Rugova.
+In fact, past efforts have been put forward by the city with the aim of tearing down the entire Partisan's Cemetery memorial in order to build a sizable 3.5 million euro memorial complex honoring Kosovo's first president, Ibrahim Rugova.
 In March of 2013, news reports indicated that Kosovo's Ministry of Environment and Spatial Planning, the agency supervising the project, was already seeking construction contractors.
 In 2014, construction began on the first phase of the redevelopment project, which was the construction of a large amphitheatre adjacent to the Partisan cemetery.
-Upon my most recent visit to the spomenik in April of 2017, the amphitheatre has been completed (Photo 5).
+Upon my most recent visit to the spomenik in April of 2017, the amphitheatre has been completed (Photo 6).
 However, the construction company who was spearheading this project, UNICOM, had their contract terminated by the city in 2016 as the work was not completed in a timely manner.
 As of October 2018, news reports indicate that the redevelopment of the monument complex will resume in 2019 under new parameters.
 Yet, sources could not confirm whether or not the monument would be demolished under these new parameters.
+As of early 2021, I found no new updates on the monument's status or what form redevelopment plans are taking.

 Currently, the Martyr's Cemetery is on a temporary protection list, which affords the site a certain latitude of resistance from demolition efforts.
 However, whether the site will stay on that list is not certain.
 Efforts by government bodies in Kosovo* to demolish or remove major Yugoslav-era WWII monuments is not unprecedented, as the the 'Boro & Ramiz' memorial in Landovica was demolished in 1999, while a WWII sculpture was planned to be removed from its original site in the town of Gjilan in 2017.
 However, such removal efforts are sometimes subverted, as was the case in the instance of efforts to demolish the 'Brotherhood & Unity' memorial in the city center of Priština.
 That monument instead underwent a complete restoration in 2018.